averykhoo/data-science-training-package/Foundation/README.md

 #   Foundation Modules (1 week)
-The foundation modules cater to officers without the necessary mathematical knowledge and/or experience in Markdown and Python programming.
-Officers with the relevant knowledge and/or experience can skip the respective portions of the foundation modules.
+The foundation modules are meant provide the necessary mathematical knowledge and/or experience in Markdown and Python programming.
+If you already have the necessary understanding and/or experience, you can skip the respective portions of the foundation modules.

 ##  Outline